todogroup/governance/README.md

 ## 🗳 File proposals by the community

-The Community can fill proposals via the OSPO Forum.
+The Community can file proposals via the OSPO Forum.
 [The OSPO forum is at the ospology repo, under GH Discussions.](https://github.com/todogroup/ospology/discussions)

 ### How to open a new proposal